paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-013-protection-of-original-designs.md

 (2) **Vessel features.—** — The design of a vessel hull, deck, or combination of a hull and deck, including a plug or mold, is subject to protection under this chapter, notwithstanding section 1302(4).

-(3) **Exceptions.—** — Department of Defense rights in a registered design under this chapter, including the right to build to such registered design, shall be determined solely by operation of [section 2320 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2320&num=0&edition=prelim) or by the instrument under which the design was developed for the United States Government.
+(3) **Exceptions.—** — Department of Defense rights in a registered design under this chapter, including the right to build to such registered design, shall be determined solely by operation of subchapter I of chapter 275 of title 10 or by the instrument under which the design was developed for the United States Government.

 **(b) Definitions.—** For the purpose of this chapter, the following terms have the following meanings: